membriux/Yelpy/README.md

 # Yelpy

 Developed from scratch a simple clone of Yelp app that we use to teach CodePath's iOS Curriculum utilized by more than 600+ students every year.
+This is an iOS (Swift) that integrates Yelp Fusion API, custom MongoDB + Parse backend server hosted on Back4App.
+This project is to demonstrate what it takes to make a simple clone of Yelp in the course of 6 weeks.

 ## Table of Contents